LeoRiether/wasp.nvim/README.md

 ## Features
 - `:WaspTemplate` -- copies the template file into the current buffer
-- `:WaspLib` -- opens fzf over the files in `lib/` (or whatever path you configure) and writes the selected one to the buffer
+- `:WaspLib` -- opens fzf over the files in `lib/` (or whatever path you configure) and writes the selected one to the buffer.
+If called with an argument, like `:WaspLib anotherdir`, fzf will search `anotherdir` instead of the default lib directory.
 - `:WaspComp` -- runs the `./comp` script with the current file as an argument
 - `:WaspTest` -- runs the `./test` script
 - `:WaspOut` -- runs `./out` in a terminal window